 The Luxembourg Institute of Science and Technology (LIST) is a mission-driven Research and Technology Organisation (RTO) active in the fields of materials, environment and IT.
-By transferring technology to society as well as local companies, LIST contributes strongly to the building of tomorrow’s Luxembourg.
+By transferring technology to society and local companies, LIST contributes strongly to the building of tomorrow’s Luxembourg.

-We are member of the European Association of Research and Technology Organisations (EARTO).
-As such, we establish a link between research and society as a whole.
+We are a member of the European Association of Research and Technology Organisations (EARTO).
+We establish a link between research and society as a whole.
 Our approach is to ensure that transfers take place between these two spheres.
 LIST’s mission is to strengthen the economy through industrial innovation in Luxembourg, and to deliver projects benefitting society and quality of life in general.

 We draw our strength from our employees.
 More than 75% are researchers and innovation experts.
 They are organised in three research departments which represent the backbone of our activity as a RTO.

-Serving the national and European economy and society, the Luxembourg Institute of Science and Technology (LIST) is a Research and Technology Organisation (RTO) located in the very heart of Luxembourg’s new Research and Innovation Campus at the former industrial site of Esch-Belval.
+Serving the national European economy and society, the Luxembourg Institute of Science and Technology (LIST) is a Research and Technology Organisation (RTO) located in the very heart of Luxembourg’s new Research and Innovation Campus at the former industrial site of Esch-Belval.
 From here, any major European city can be reached in less than 2,5 hours.
-Given the quality of its infrastructure, its esthetic appeal and its cultural heritage, the Campus brings together strong potential for innovation uniting university, research centres, joint laboratories, start-ups and incubators.
+Given the quality of its infrastructure, its aesthetic appeal and its cultural heritage, the Campus brings together strong potential for innovation through uniting universities, research centres, joint laboratories, start-ups and incubators together.